 - a) Qualifying Applicants who will use the service for residential purposes or as specified in Section 76 of the Public Service Law, for religious purposes, a Community Residence, or a post or hall owned or leased by a not-for-profit corporation that is a Veterans' Organization as an alternative to Service Classification No. 1, but who do not qualify for Service Classification No. 1-VMRP(L). - A Customer, as described in a. above, that has the option under Service Classification Nos.
 12 - Backup and Maintenance Service, of choosing to pay the rates and charges associated with a different Service Classification. - c) Effective January 1, 2019, this service classification is no longer available to new or transferring customers.
 Customers may request Service Classification No. 1-VTOU. - d) Effective January 1, 2025, this service classification is no longer available to customers.
-Customers participating in this rate code as of December 31, 2024 will be transferred to Service Classification No. 1 (rate code 180 or rate code 580 as appropriate) unless they request transfer to Rate Code 1-VTOU at least 30 days before that date.
+Customers participating in this rate code as of December 31, 2024 will be transferred to Service Classification No. 1 (Rate Code 194 or Rate Code 580 as appropriate) unless they request transfer to Rate Code 180 or Rate Code 195 at least 30 days before that date.